 This study set out to describe the development and to test the construct validity of The Index of Balanced Affect Change (TIBACh) among a sample of 4,449 Church of England clergy and laity during the initial lockdown of the nation and lock-up of churches in response to Covid-19 during May, June, and into July 2020.
 Three major conclusions emerge from these data.

 First, exploratory factor analysis (principal component extraction and varimax rotation) identified two sets of items that distinguished between change in positive affect and negative affect.
 The resulting two five-item scales generate acceptable internal consistency reliability, with Cronbach alphas of .70 for positive affect and .83 for negative affect.
-The fact that one item, happiness, loaded on both scales suggests that further work might be needed to refine the TIBACh scale in the future, possibly by using items that more sharply signal positive versus negative affect.
+The fact that one item, happiness, loaded on both scales suggests that further work might be needed to refine the TIBACh in the future, possibly by using items that more sharply signal positive versus negative affect.
 Unlike other scales operationalising affect levels, this scale was specifically designed to ask about change in affect, in this case change since the Covid-19 lockdowns began in the UK.
 This needs to be borne in mind because the values recorded will obviously depend on the original levels of affect and the length of time over which change is accessed.
 In the case of a crisis or sudden change in social context it is rarely possible to measure the same people before and after the event, so an index of perceived change is the best option.
 It may also be the most useful one because subjective perceptions of change could be crucial in affecting how someone copes in general.

 Second, the item endorsement demonstrates that at least one in three participants noted as a consequence of the pandemic increases in each of the five indicators of negative affect: exhaustion (34%), stress (34%), anxiety (37%), frustration (43%), and fatigue (44%).
 Across the five indicators of negative affect the percentage increase averaged at 38%.
 The average increase across the five indicators of positive affect was lower at 26% and the variability of increase among the indicators was much greater, with increases in excitement (9%), happiness (16%), trust (20%), hopefulness (27%), and thankfulness (58%).
 The latter three measures are particularly prized within the Christian tradition, where followers are to maintain positive affect whatever the circumstances (see, for example, the Beatitudes, Matthew 5:1-12 or the letters of St Paul as in 2 Corinthians 4 or Philippians 4: 4-7).
 How far religion may have played a part in fostering some aspects of positive affect is not clear from this sample, but the positive association between various aspects of religion and coping is well established and widely discussed (Gall & Guirguis-Younger, 2013; Pargament, 1997).
 During the first lockdown in England, the overt offering of gratitude to the National Health Service was publicly promoted, notably by the nation gathering on doorsteps once a week to clap as an expression of thanksgiving.